RWhiteDwarf/blog/content/post/2021/functions.md

 ```
 > Error in sum_four_nums(c(2, 4, 6, 8)): argument "num2" is missing, with no default
 ```
-As I mentioned already, R is not aware of what type of object the user should enter, therefore we could as well enter only vector, or vector and numbers, and R will simply apply the `sum()` function to whatever is inside it, because this is how we defined our function
+As I mentioned already, R is not aware of what type of object the user should enter, therefore we could as well enter only a vector, or vector and numbers, and R will simply apply the `sum()` function to whatever is inside it, because this is how we defined our function

 ```r